 If you’re sleeping on an uncomfortable mattress, the prices of a new mattress or even just a new mattress topper can be intimidating.
-But here at Sleepopolis, we believe you can get good sleep products even if you’re ballin’ on a budget, so I’ve rounded up my five favorite cheap mattress toppers.
+But here at Sleepopolis, we believe you can get good sleep products even if you’re ballin’ on a budget, so we’ve rounded up our five favorite cheap mattress toppers.

-Mattress toppers can be a quick fix for a less-than-stellar mattress and I’ve personally tested all five of these.
+Mattress toppers can be a quick fix for a less-than-stellar mattress and we’ve personally tested all five of these here at Sleepopolis.
 Let’s get into what they’re made of, how they feel, and who they’re best suited for.

 Best Cheap Mattress Toppers of 2022

 - Editor’s Pick – Linenspa 3-inch Gel Infused Memory Foam Mattress Topper